meiqing-wang/meiqing-wang.github.io/_news/announcement_4.md

 related_posts: false
 ---

 One paper was accepted by **JDS**.
 Thanks to my colleagues and collaborators!
+Check the paper in this [link](https://doi.org/10.3168/jds.2023-24601)